 For patients with diabetes, even a shoe that rubs against the skin and produces a blister can lead to a serious medical condition.
 To avoid complications, we encourage our patients to find our more about our diabetic foot care options and make sure you follow these recommendations.

-Guidelines for Diabetic Foot Care
+Guidelines for People with Diabetes Foot Pain

 - The most important recommendation for diabetic foot care & diabetes in general is to maintain a healthy blood sugar (glucose) level.
 Uncontrolled diabetes leads to a chain of complications.